fhnw-iot-4ia/fhnw-iot-work-03-okaerin/README.md

 ### d) Dweet.io, 15'
 * Dweet.io works without an account, data is public.
 * Use your ESP8266 MAC address as THING_NAME.
-* On the ESP8266, read the analog pin A0, then POST its value to /dweet/for/THING_NAME?a0=value
+* On the ESP8266, read the analog pin A0, then POST<br/>
+its value to /dweet/for/THING_NAME?a0=value
-* Use cURL or your browser to read stored data from https://dweet.io/get/dweets/for/THING_NAME
+* Use cURL or your browser to read stored data from<br/>
+https://dweet.io/get/dweets/for/THING_NAME

 ### Submitting results